Derby Hindu Temple

 At the moment, this is the only Mandir in Derby, and there are two buildings situated onsite The main building is divided into two sections: an upstairs worship and Kirtan Hall, and a downstairs community hall.
 The smaller building is used as a community hall, with private dwelling quarters above.

 Both function halls small and large are available for public for private and puja functions at very reasonable prices that also includes the kitchen facilities for cooking and serving meals for the visiting guests.
-There are ample parking facilities for the victors which is free of charge.
+There are ample parking facilities for the visitors which is free of charge.
 School visits to our temple are a regular feature and we welcome such interest in gaining knowledge about the Hindu religion.
 We respect the peace and privacy of the residents in the locality and ask the same of visitors to our temple.

 The temple has resident Pujari (Priest) who conducts regular Arti and Puja in the temple but he is also available on request to perform puja at individuals home where a small donation is made to the mandir.
 The temple pujari is also available on request to perform marriages and attend funerals and Hindu ceremonies for the family at passing away of their loved members.
 For funerals the main function hall is also available for use of the family and guests without any charges Currently, the temple is authorised to perform civil marriages and has a designated registrar with the authority to issue marriage certificates.
 In accordance with temple regulations, celebrations, engagements, and marriages may be held in the main or smaller hall.

-The temple is registered charity body which provide services for welfare of the society and conducts various functions for Hindu community O UK.
+The temple is registered charity body which provide services for welfare of the society and conducts various functions for Hindu community in UK.
 The temple has legal has body of trustees who are the legal guardian of the temple and has democratically elected management committee who looks after day to day running of the temple and maintenance of the building.
 The management committee Is elected by individual members of the temple.
 The temple membership is open to Hindu community of Derby and neighbouring cities and towns

 Temple Vision